-Our connectivity technology helps to reduce the power consumption of data centres, as well as minimise the number of chips required (see pages 52 and 53).
+Our connectivity technology helps to reduce the power consumption of data centres, as well as minimise the number of chips required.

-Although fabless, we seek to reduce our carbon footprint using renewable energy in those locations where it is available and offset all travel-related CO_2 emissions.
+Although fabless, we seek to reduce our carbon footprint using renewable energy in those locations where it is available and offset all travel-related CO2 emissions.